Sexual Abuse and Harassment Lawsuits

 Even the sports world has been tainted by charges.
 A gold medal winning Olympic snowboarder had some of the shine taken off of his win when details surfaced about his 2017 settlement of a sexual harassment lawsuit.
 As it turns out, the Olympian also had a band, and the female drummer alleged in her lawsuit that he harassed her in many ways with threats to replace her in the band if she did not comply with his requests.

 It is not just men who are doing the harassing.
 One female politician had to give up her dream of being a congressional representative when it was revealed that the company she previously worked for had settled with her former male aide who claimed she had sexually harassed him.

 An employee of Aaron’s Rents in Illinois, was verbally and physically abused by her boss in a grotesque manner.
 She attempted to receive assistance from the corporate headquarters which failed to act.
 In fact, the assailant was tipped of by a supervisor that the young lady was seeking help.
 The abuse continued.
 An award in the tens of millions was rendered to her.

-In another case close to home, two Chicago based Ford Motor Co. plants have been in the news due to hundreds of women who have made allegations of sexual harassment against their supervisors.
+In another case close to home, two Chicago based Ford Motor Co. plants have been in the news due to hundreds of women who have made allegations against their supervisors.
 Ford has made settlements with many of them, but the settlements have nondisclosure agreements so no one knows exactly what happened.

 With so many allegations against prominent people, many in the corporate world, and so many settlements, you may ask, ” What is sexual harassment?”
 If you are the victim of sexual harassment, you may wonder what can you do about it within the legal system.